-Using Vehicular Traffic Data to Understand Store Performance
+Using Road Traffic Data to Understand Store Performance

-    Vehicular traffic data are also collected through other sources including

-    Google Maps, used by millions of consumers daily.
-Vehicular traffic count

-    data do not represent an exact or absolute number of all vehicles on a

-    street network, but rather a sampling of the actual traffic.
-Here are some

-    of the recommended applications for these data:
+Road traffic data are also collected through other sources including Google Maps, used by millions of consumers daily.
+Vehicle traffic count data do not represent an exact or absolute number of all vehicles on a street network, but rather a sampling of the actual traffic.
+Here are some of the recommended applications for these data:

 - Comparing cars on street A vs street B at a given time period

 - Observing traffic volume changes for street A by date

 - Conducting a macro-analysis of all traffic within a country or a state